The Draft! (film): Production

 More than 200 vocational high school students, college students, and lecturers across Indonesia were involved in the film's production.
 The principal photography took place in a villa in Kaliurang, Special Region of Yogyakarta.

 Release

 The Draft! had its world premiere at the 18th Jogja-NETPAC Asian Film Festival on 27 November 2023 during the Indonesian Screen Awards.
 It won the Indonesian Screen Awards for Best Film, along with Best Editing and Best Storytelling.
 The film had its international premiere at the 2024 Fantastic Fest.
 Prior to its international premiere, Blue Finch Films acquired its worldwide rights.

+It was theatrically released on 5 March 2026 in Indonesia.